Dylan Audsley: Early life

 Audsley was born in the United Kingdom, the son of an American mother.
 He moved to the United States and attended Notre Dame High School and Chaparral High School, graduating from the latter in 2012.
 Audsley then attended Saint Mary's College where he led the rugby team to a national championship in 2017.
 Audsley scored 25 of the Gaels' 30 points in their 30–24 national championship game victory over Life University.
 While at St. Mary's, Audsley was the first recipient of the Rudy Scholz Award, an award given to the best men’s college rugby player in the United States and named after two-time Olympic gold medalist and World War I and World War II veteran Rudy Scholz.
 Audsley graduated from St. Mary's in 2017 with a degree in Art History.

 Club career

-It was announced in January 2018 that Audsley would joining the San Diego Legion for Major League Rugby's inaugural 2018 season.
+It was announced in January 2018 that Audsley would be joining the San Diego Legion for Major League Rugby's inaugural 2018 season.
 Audsley made his debut for the Legion on April 29 in a 31–24 victory over Utah, scoring on his only conversion attempt.